 Summary Administration is an expedited track available if the decedent has been deceased for more than two years OR if the total value of the non-exempt assets (bank accounts, personal property, etc.) is less than $75,000.
 Because the primary home (homestead) is usually exempt, many high-value estates in areas like Cape Coral still qualify for this faster process.

-What is the “Flat-Fee” model?
+What is the “Flat-Fee” probate model?

 At Florida Probate Law Group, we eliminate the uncertainty of hourly billing.
 We provide an all-inclusive flat fee for every uncontested Lee County case.
 This covers all filings with Kevin Karnes’ office and the navigation of the 20th Circuit’s specific checklist requirements.
+Our flat fee for a Summary Administration is $3,500 and our flat fee for a formal administration is $6,655.

 Do I need to be a Florida resident to serve as a Personal Representative?